paulmadsenhbar/HIPs/pex.md

 1. A Guardian implementation, acting as a Verifier, publishes a protected VP to IPFS.
 The VP indicates that there are non-public attributes available to requestors that have a certain role.
 Thism is the Presentation Definition.
 2. An Auditor is notified of the availability of the non-public attributes.
 They determine they meet the necessary authorization rule
-3. The Auditor, acting as a Holder, creates an HCS message requesting access to the non-public VP.
+3. The Auditor, acting as a Verifier, creates an HCS message requesting access to the non-public VP.
 The HCS message carries a VP proving their certification.
 The HCS message is submitted to the Hedera network.
-This is the Presentation Submission.
+This is the Presentation Request
 4. The Guardian implementation is notified of the request.
-It validates the Holder's VP and compares the certifications within the Holder's VC to the Presentation Definition
+It validates the Verifiers's VP and compares the certifications within the Verifier's VC to the Presentation Definition

 ### Presentation Definition